 Send the right message, at the right time

 Think also about how to disseminate the information so as not to overwhelm users.
 A preliminary, all-basics-covered discovery session is a great way to start off proceedings, but following this, the users should be given time to digest and put into practice what they have learnt.
 Asking them to then complete a feedback survey means you can understand any gaps and identify further training priorities.

-It is a good idea to construct company training guides for Power BI to back up these training sessions, and house these in a Power BI hub or intranet page where users can quickly access information, alongside recordings of your training sessions.
+It’s a good idea to construct company training guides for Power BI to back up these training sessions, and house these in a Power BI hub or intranet page where users can quickly access information.

 Don’t forget that new employees should also receive Power BI training as part of their onboarding program, so they are able to start using Power BI as soon as possible.